Fusion energy technology

 Regulatory Readiness for Fusion: Discussion paper

-Discussion papers play an important role in the development of the regulatory framework and regulatory program of the Canadian Nuclear Safety Commission (CNSC).
+Discussion papers play an important role in the development of the regulatory framework and regulatory program of the CNSC.
 They are used to solicit early public feedback on CNSC policies or approaches.

-A discussion paper on the proposed approaches for regulating fusion facilities is available for public comment until August 4, 2025.
+Discussion Paper DIS-25-01, Regulatory Readiness for Fusion proposed approaches for regulating fusion facilities.
+It was available for public comment between June 5 and August 4, 2025.

 Additional information